Even if you only have 2 weeks in India, it’s possible to pack in a lot when you narrow your trip to one state.

 This post is also to show you that two weeks around India, or at least Rajasthan, is possible, if not a bit rushed.
 And that if you’re like me and want to start with just a taste of the country before diving full in, you can still have an abundance of wonderful experiences in a couple of weeks.

-I’m not claiming that I acquired a deep understanding of the country or the culture in two weeks, but it did help that my friend Pascale and I mostly hung out with locals around our age for the duration of our trip.
+I’m not claiming that I acquired a deep understanding of the country or Indian culture in two weeks, but it did help that my friend Pascale and I mostly hung out with locals around our age for the duration of our trip.
 It helped us understand certain customs and put our trip in perspective better.

 If you only have two weeks in India and it’s your first time in the country, I do recommend spending it in Rajasthan.
 There are so many cool cities to visit in this region of northern India, and it’s one of the more well worn tourist trails that’s perfect for a 2 week India itinerary.